TrevorBrandtIT/nessus-tutorial/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, we'll need to get an activation key for, and download and install Nessus Essentials on your physical computer.
 Click through all prompts and follow the activation steps.
-Use this link to navigate to get your activation code.
+Use <a href="https://www.tenable.com/products/nessus/nessus-essentials">this link</a> to navigate to get your activation code.
 </p>
 <br />